Monday, 11 January 2016

 Hayat Khan, a "Nimacha", a Kaffir, connected to Mahomedanism.
 Jellalabad, 24 March 1879.
 By William Simpson.

-"Nimchah (نیمچه ) were descendants of those Kafirs who had intermarried with their Afghan neighbors, or the offspring of the Afghans females whom they might have captured in their forays.
+"Nimchah (نیمچه ) were descendants of those Kafirs who had intermarried with their Afghan neighbours, or the offspring of the Afghans females whom they might have captured in their forays.
 Nimchah is Persian derivative from nim, half or the middle, and chah, a particle added to nouns to form diminutives.
 The so called Nimchahs married with the Kafirs and Afghans indiscriminately.
 They also acted as guides on either side.
 They were excessively ignorant of the Muslim creed, and most of them even appeared ignorant of the necessary forms of prayers.
 They all used to drink a strong undistilled wine, which they kept a long time before broaching.
 [H.G.Raverty]

 A group of women and children Kafir/Nuristani refugees in Kabul, 1896 (c).
 Photo by Lillias Anna Hamilton.